Rasbon99/SelfPlagAI/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL-3.0 license](LICENSE).
 For full terms, see the LICENSE file.